monknomo/personal_website/content/TitleFootnotes.md

 Summary: Footnotes are cool, but showing footnotes on hover is cooler

-I was reading away on the internet [when I saw a cool thing.](http://ignorethecode.net/blog/2010/04/20/footnotes/)  Footnotes that popup when you hover over the little <pre id="fnr-footnotes-1">[1](fn-footnotes-1)<pre> note.
+I was reading away on the internet [when I saw a cool thing.](http://ignorethecode.net/blog/2010/04/20/footnotes/)  Footnotes that popup when you hover over the little <sup id="fnr-footnotes-1">[1](fn-footnotes-1)<sup> note.

 Lukas Mathis generously offered his code to the public, so I borrowed the code in his bookmarklet for [Daring Fireball](https://daringfireball.net).
 I wasn't quite doing Gruber-style footnotes, which the code assumes.